bradtxufl/axway-open-docs/content/en/docs/central/env_gw_mgmt/api_service_details.md

 ![Service Details Page](/Images/central/env_and_gateway_mgmt/ServiceDetailsPage.png)

-For API services you can view details of the service and of current or previous versions of that service.
+You can view details of your API service and of current or previous versions of that service.

-The service title and a searchable selector of which version you would like to view are available at the top of the page.
+The service title and a searchable dropdown selector of which version you would like to view are available at the top of the page.
 (The most recent version of your service is displayed when you first navigate to this page)

 Below there are three information sections and three tabs containing further details.

 ### Service Information

-The Service Information section contains the service's icon, title, logical name, description and any tags or attributes that are specific to the service asset.
+The service information section contains the service's icon, title, logical name, description and any tags or attributes that are specific to the service asset.
 Attributes in this context are key and value pairs used for extending functionality and integrations with third party systems.

 ### Activity Report

-The values in the Activity Report section represent a holistic view of metrics within the selected version of your service.
+The values in the activity report section represent a holistic view of metrics within the selected version of your service.

 * Endpoints: The total count of endpoints associated with this service version
 * Catalog Items: The total count of successfully published items in the Unified Catalog